 3.3 If you notify us within 24 hours of submitting your application that you wish to withdraw or cancel the application, we will refund your registration less a charge of US$25 (or £20) to cover our administrative costs.

-3.4 If we reject your application for any reason, we will refund your registration fee in full and your contract will be automatically terminated.
+3.4 Provided you have complied in full with these Terms, if we reject your application we will refund your registration fee in full and your contract will be automatically terminated.

 4. Your admission interview

 4.1 The admission interview is a personal assessment by a senior member of our admissions team of your suitability to participate in the program.
 This is an important element in our duty to protect all students on the program and ensure that our partner hospitals and patients are not put at risk.
 The interview is usually conducted by telephone or video link and lasts approximately 30 minutes.

 4.2 You must make yourself available for your interview at the time and date we give you or contact us and arrange a mutually convenient alternative.
 If you miss your interview and do not arrange an alternative slot within 30 days of submitting your application, your contract will be automatically cancelled and you will forfeit your registration fee.

 5.1 Your program fee is payment for your hospital or other learning placement and accommodation (see sections 6 and 7).

 5.2 You can choose to pay the program fee in instalments only if you have this agreed by us in writing.